MagnusCardell/Algorithms/exercises/hw26/README.md

     4.[C] Consider the problem instance given in the knapsack section, where W=10.
 To 'shrink' the problem, the book suggests either considering smaller capacities or fewer items.
 Does it work if you consider fewer items?
 If it works, what are the sub-problems and what DAG do you get for this instance?
 If it doesn't work, why not?

+I'm not sure if I interpret the question correctly but I would assume that considering fewer items is only effective in a 1/0 knapsack.
+So that the W*n time complexity gets smaller by the nature of W being smaller.
+The underlying problems is to find the max value of all combinations of items.
+So if I am considering item i, I can either replace i-1, j-1, or i-1,j-1.
+Similarly to the edit distance problem.
+By always picking the largest, a path can be found that maximizes the "loot".

     5.[C] Another idea is to instead 'shrink' the dollar value of the items in the knapsack.
 Does this approach also work?
 If it works, what are the sub-problems and what DAG do you get for this instance?
 If it doesn't work, why not?

     6.[C] Exercise 6.17 (change-making).